-Conviction by final judgment of any offense punishable under this Act or other related laws shall result in the automatic revocation or cancellation of any immigration document issued to the offender, including that of his/her spouse and unmarried children, if applicable.
+Conviction by final judgment of any offense punishable under this Act or other related laws shall result in the automatic revocation or cancellation of any immigration document issued to the offender, inducing that of his/her spouse and unmarried children, if applicable.

 SEC.
-125. Penalty for Non-compliance of Subpoena. - Any person who, having been duly served with a subpoena, fails to comply without valid and justifiable reasons shall, upon conviction, suffer the penalty of imprisonment of not more than fifteen (15) days or a fine of not more than One thousand pesos (P1,000.00), or both, at the discretion of the court.
+125. Penalty for Non-compliance of Subpoena. - Any person who, having been duly served with a subpoenll, fails to comply without valid and justifiable reasons shall, upon conviction, suffer the penalty of imprisonment of not more than fifteen (15)days or a fine of not more than One thousand pesos (Pl,OOO.OO), or both, at the discretion of the court.

-SEC.
-126. Penalty for an Overstaying Crewmember. - Any foreign crewmember who wilfully remains in the Philippines beyond the period allowed him/her for temporary landing shall, upon conviction, suffer the penalty of imprisonment of six (6) months or fine of not less than Fifty thousand pesos (P50,000.00) but not more than One hundred thousand pesos (P100,000.00), or both, at the discretion of the court.
+SEC 126.
+Penalty for an Overstaying Crewmember. - Any foreign crewmember who wilfully remains in the Philippines beyond the period allowed him/her for temporary landing shall, upon conviction, suffer the penalty of imprisonment of six (6) months or fine of not less than Fifty thousand pesos (P50,OOO.OO) but not more than One hundred thousand pesos (PIOO,OOO.OO), or both, at the discretion of the court.

-SEC.
-127. Imposition of Maximum Penalty, When Applicable. - A person convicted under Republic Act No. 3019, as amended, otherwise known as the "Anti-Graft and

-Corrupt Practices Act", or other laws against corruption and bribery who shall violate or circumvent any provisions of this Act shall, upon conviction, suffer the maximum penalty for such offense as provided under this Act.
+SEC 127.
+Imposition of Maximum Penalty, When Applicable. - A person convicted under Republic Act No. 3019, as amended, otherwise known as the" Anti-Graft and corrupt Practices Act", or other laws against corruption and bribery who shall violate or circumvent any provisions of this Act shall, upon conviction, suffer the maximum penalty for such offense as provided under this Act.

-5 FUNDING
+FUNDING

-SEC.
-128. Funding. - In addition to its annual budget under the General Appropriations Act, the Commission is hereby authorized to retain and use thirty percent (30%) of its income derived from collection of immigration fees, fines, penalties and charges for maintenance and other operating expenses, intelligence and law enforcement, information and communication technology infrastructure, transportation facilities and other capital outlay expenditures.
+SEC 128.
+Funding. - In addition to its annual budget under the General Appropriations Act, the Commission is hereby authorized to retain and use fifty percent (50%) of its income derived from collection of immigration fees, fines, penalties and charges to pay hazard pay, subsistence allowance and other monetary benefits at rates fixed by the Commissioner and for maintenance and other operating expenses, intelligence and law enforcement, information and communication technology infrastructure, transportation facilities and other capital outlay expenditures.
 The Commission is likewise hereby authorized to retain and use its income in excess of the prescribed collection target.